 P1033313

-Work in AI Governance
+Work on AI Safety Governance & Strategy

 Where our alumni are now